-Concurrent with the rezoning, the applicant is also facilitating a voluntary development agreement to be signed and recorded by the property owner.
-The agreement would apply to the property proposed to be rezoned under this application, as well as the property proposed to be rezoned under application 18I-00112.
-General terms agreed as of the writing of this report include:
+Concurrent with the rezoning, the applicant is also facilitating a voluntary development agreement to be recorded by the property owner.
+The agreement applies to the property proposed to be rezoned under this application, as well as the property proposed to be rezoned under application 18I-00112.
+General terms of the signed agreement include:

-- Affordable Housing - Minimum of 10% of all units income-restricted at or below 80% Area Median Income (AMI) for a period of 99 years - Minimum of 25% of income restricted units will be two-bedroom units - o Residential units will be constructed in the first phase of development - Publicly Accessible Private Open Space - o Minimum of 30,000 square feet of publicly accessible private open space - Minimum of 20,000 square feet of the publicly accessible private open space to be in one compact and contiguous formation with direct public access from Clermont St. - Applicant shall own and maintain the publicly accessible private open space with an open space easement ensuring public accessibility - Streetscape - Applicant will construct detached sidewalks with five-foot tree lawns along Clermont St. and Warren Ave., instead of the otherwise required attached sidewalks
+- Affordable Housing - Minimum of 10% of all units income-restricted at or below 80% Area Median Income (AMI) for a period of 99 years - o Minimum of 25% of income restricted units will be two-bedroom units - o Residential units will be constructed in the first phase of development - Publicly Accessible Private Open Space - Minimum of 30,000 square feet of publicly accessible private open space - Minimum of 20,000 square feet of the publicly accessible private open space to be in one compact and contiguous formation with direct public access from Clermont St. - Applicant shall own and maintain the publicly accessible private open space with an open space easement ensuring public accessibility - Streetscape - Applicant will construct detached sidewalks with five-foot tree lawns along Clermont St. and Warren Ave., instead of the otherwise required attached sidewalks